wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 {% include l18n.html %}
 {% include _toc.html %}

-   To avoid the toil and human error of manually typing commands on each new instance, I've written bash shell scripts that install what is needed on a MacOS or Linux terminal.
-A <strong>single command</strong> installs all that is needed:
-   XCode, Bash, git, Ruby, docker, docker-compose.

-NOTE: This page is still actively under construction.
+New developers using a "MVP" (Minimum Viable Product) approach to the scope of their Bash scripts would aim for the smallest number of lines.

+But those supporting production Bash scripts know that the initial script is duplicated for use in other purposes.
+Features or fixes added to one script would not be in the others, which then would accumulate "technical debt" over time.

+Features that might be requested include:

+   * Install the same package on macOS and different packages for various Linux distributions
+   * Clone from GitHub
+   * Read secrets from a configuration file in clear text, encrypted file, Vault API using govaultenv
+   * Read secrets from cloud Key vaults on GCP, Azure, AWS (after installing their CLI)
+   * Create Docker image
+   * Run Python in Virtualenv
+   * Kill processes before and/or after each run
+   <br /><br />

-## Input password
+## Get started

-1. First, be at a Terminal on macOS or console after instantiating a Linux machine on VMWare, EC2, or other cloud.
+1. Instantiating a Linux machine on VMWare, EC2, or other cloud.

    The script was tested on Ubuntu as well (running within VMWare Fusion on macOS), but has untested code for CentOS and Red Hat (running within EC2).